akndesign/Front-End-Challenge/README.md

 ### Responses Component

 Mostly, the `Responses` component displays the user's `Prompt` and OpenAI `Response` using a `map` function, passed from the `Form` component.
 In addition, there are a few other purposes of this component.
-A recurring issue I found was after the message has been rendered, a user would expect that the most recent message would be immediately displayed (and scrolled down) in the view, like any chat application. _Not so!_ Functionality had to built — using an persistent empty `span` at the bottom of the chat window — to ensure that the most recent User's `Prompt` and OpenAI `Response` was visible.
-This is where things got a little complex (many hours trawling Stack Overflow!), and a React `UseRef` was used. </br></br>
+A recurring issue I found was after the message has been rendered, a user would expect that the most recent message would be immediately displayed (and scrolled down) into the view, like any chat application. _Not so!_ Functionality had to built — using an persistent empty `span` at the bottom of the chat window — to ensure that the most recent user's `Prompt` and OpenAI `Response` was visible.
+This is where things got a little complex (many hours of trawling Stack Overflow!), and a React `UseRef` was used. </br></br>

 ![Scrolled View Implemented](https://i.imgur.com/C3KxjhA.png)
 <em><p align="center">_Automatic scrolling to the most recent message, before and after implementation_</p></em>

-Additionally, the ternary operator was provided to check when to add the `loader` ('Please Wait'):
+Additionally, the ternary operator was provided to check when to add the `loader` ('Please Wait') or when to display the results:

     {props.isLoading ? <LoadingSpinner /> : renderChat}